 London & Partners Board Member

 Sacha Romanovitch was CEO of Grant Thornton from 2015 to 2018.
-During that time she led the development and implementation of their strategy to shape a Vibrant Economy based on trust and integrity in markets, unlocking growth for dynamic businesses and communities with the aim of delivering sustainable value for their clients, people and the communities they serve.
+During that time, she led the development and implementation of its strategy to shape a Vibrant Economy based on trust and integrity in markets, unlocking growth for dynamic businesses and communities with the aim of delivering sustainable value for their clients, people and the communities they serve.

 Through her experiences leading key areas of the firm including advisory, audit and tax in London and our People and Culture team, Sacha has a firm belief in how clear purpose in business allows us to liberate people to deliver a distinctive client experience and superior business results.